|Tallow tree seed pods (immature)

 (After woody husks have fallen)

 An alternative use of tallow seeds is to employ it as feed stock in furnaces designed to generate steam to drive turbines that produce electricity.
 Enormous quantities of plant material would have to be readily available in order to consider this alternative, and cultivation would have to be conducted on a massive, industrialized scale involving hundreds of thousands of acres of trees.
 Nevertheless, it is realistic to consider that, as sources of readily available fossil fuel are gradually depleted over the next few hundred years, the shortfall will inevitably be made up by new vegetative sources of energy.
 In this scenario, the tallow tree's growth characteristics and rich energy content of its seeds rank it among the top choices for mass cultivation.
+Incidentally, bees convert pollen from the tallow tree into a honey having an "excellent flavor."

 The following video is a simple backyard demonstration of the ability of Chinese tallow tree seeds to burn with vigor.
 A companion video (Part II) has additional details, while another video (Part III) is a primer on how tallow tree orchards could be planted and harvested.